OneNote 101: Getting Started with the Basics

 If your notebook is stored in your OneDrive account, you can also share a static snapshot of any single page, offering flexibility in collaborating with others.

 As we’ve explored in this guide, OneNote is much more than a digital notebook.
-It’s a robust platform to facilitate productivity and enhance team collaboration.
+It streamlines workflows, improves team collaboration, and adapts to various project needs with features like multimedia integration and real-time sharing.

-Microsoft provides many free training resources for those looking to expand their OneNote skills, including video tutorials and ebooks.
+Microsoft also provides free training resources, including video tutorials and ebooks, for those looking to expand their OneNote skills.

 Editor’s Note: This post was originally published in November 2016 and has been updated for freshness, accuracy, and comprehensiveness.